 In the period after launch, Stern saw major gains in just about every key metric he tracked, from performance improvements to uptime to significant increases in visitor traffic.
-In 2013 the Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress.com VIP.
-Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime, or the traffic pre and post launch, all the data supported the decision that we made.”
+The Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress VIP.
+Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime or the traffic pre- and post-launch, all the data supported the decision that we made.”

-Stern summed up the collaboration with WordPress.com VIP and Alley Interactive: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”
+Stern summed up the collaboration with WordPress VIP and Alley: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”